inasafe/inasafe-doc/docs/source/training/intermediate/osm/305-using-private-data-store.rst

 Separate Data Store.
-The SDS allows you to create maps and add data into JOSM the same as always, but when you upload your edits, public data will be saved to the OpenStreetMap database, and private data will be saved separately to your private data server.
+The SDS allows you to create maps and add data into JOSM the same as always, but when you upload your edits, public data will be saved to the OSM database, and private data will be saved separately to your private data server.

 .. image:: /static/training/intermediate/osm/image104.*